Rep. Steve Scalise re-admitted to intensive care unit

 Doctors at the hospital where House Majority Whip Steve Scalise, R-La., has been recovering from a gunshot wound downgraded his condition from "fair" to "serious" Wednesday after he contracted an infection.

-In a statement, MedStar Washington Hospital Center said Scalise had been re-admitted to the intensive care unit.
-The hospital added that it would provide another update Thursday.
+MedStar Washington Hospital Center said Scalise had been re-admitted to the intensive care unit.
+The hospital added that it would provide another update sometime Thursday.

 Scalise and four others were hurt when a gunman opened fire on a GOP baseball practice in Virginia on June 14.
 The gunman, identified as James T. Hodgkinson, was fatally shot by Capitol police.